heavyengineer/vagrant-multichain/Readme.md

 ```

-Doing this individually is laborious, so need a script to do it automatically.
+TODO: Doing this individually is laborious, so need a script to do it automatically.

 get the rpc password for the server